Classics like Cold Fear, I Am Alive or Child of Eden become part of Atari's catalog.

 - Grow Up (2016) – Direct sequel to Grow Home, available on PS4, Xbox One, and PC.

-For now, there are no concrete details about release dates or formats, but Atari makes it clear that it wants to breathe new life into these franchises and take advantage of their legacy to reach both nostalgic players and new audiences.
+For now, there are no specific details about release dates or formats, but Atari makes it clear that it wants to give new life to these franchises and take advantage of their legacy to reach both nostalgic players and new audiences.